veertuinc/anka-docs/_partials/intel/Anka Virtualization/modify/set/hard-drive/_extra.md

 {{< /hint >}}

 {{< hint warning >}}
-Post-modify, you need to tell disk utility to modify the VM's disk to consume the new free space: `anka run --no-volume {vmNameOrUUID} sudo diskutil apfs resizeContainer disk1 0`
+Post-modify, you need to tell disk utility to modify the VM's disk to consume the new free space: `anka run --no-volume {vmNameOrUUID} sudo diskutil apfs resizeContainer disk1 0` (Intel only)
 {{< /hint >}}